-BuildingHeight Limitations: New structures, except for chimneys, flagpoles and similar appurtenances, steeples, the iconic "Father Time-and-the-Maiden" redwood sculpture on the Masons Hall (Mendocino Savings Bank) building, and water towers, shall be Structures are limited to a maximum height of exceed 28 feet above natural grade.
+Limitations: New structures, except for chimneys, flagpoles and similar appurtenances, steeples, the iconic "Father Time-and-the-Maiden" redwood sculpture on the Masons Hall (Mendocino Savings Bank) building, and water towers, shall be limited to a maximum height of 28 feet above natural grade.

-Parking Requirements: One off-street parking space shall be required for each 400 square feet of floor area devoted to commercial and civic uses; one and one-half off-street parking spaces shall be required for each family dwelling unit; and one off-street parking spaces shall be required for each visitor-serving facility lodging unit (guest-room or suite), Visitor Home Rental and each Single Unit Rental.
+Parking Requirements: One off-street parking space shall be required for each 400 square feet of floor area devoted to commercial and civic uses; one and one-half off-street parking spaces shall be required for each family dwelling unit; and one off-street parking spaces shall be required for each visitor-serving facility lodging unit, Vacation Home Rental and each Single Unit Rental.